omerahat/Worldle-Clone/README.md

 # Worldle Clone

-This is a Python implementation of a game by [Worldle](https://worldle.teuteuf.fr/), a popular online map guess game.
-In this game the player is presented with the border of a country. and tries to guess the country with distance and direction clues in their predictions.
+This is a Python implementation of a game called [Worldle](https://worldle.teuteuf.fr/), a popular online map guess game.
+In this game the player is presented with the border of a country atries to guess the country using distance and direction clues.

 ## Libraries